Skip to main content

 Streaming data in real time

-In this step we will use OpenAI gpt-4o model to generate the responses.
-To connect any other model such as claude-3-5-sonnet follow the same steps.
-To enable models in Orq Ai Gateway :
+This step uses the OpenAI gpt-4o model to generate responses.
+To connect any other model such as claude-sonnet-4-6, follow the same steps.
+To enable models in AI Gateway:

 1. Navigate to Integrations